Henriette Grabau-Bünau: Leipzig

 In 1836 she was the soloist of the first performance of Mendelssohn-Bartholdy's Paulus in Düsseldorf.
 He engaged her repeatedly for the Niederrheinisches Musikfest.
 In 1836 she sang for the role of Vitellia in Titus by Mozart.
 In 1837, she sang in a concert of the piano virtuoso Adolf Henselt at the invitation of Robert Schumann in Leipzig.
 She was friends with Henselt and with him at Davidsbündler (under the name of "Maria"), a circle of young artists founded by Schumann in the Leipzig pub "Zum Arabischen Coffe Baum".
-From 1839 to 1852, she and Schumann had a lively correspondence.
+She was on friendly terms with the Schumanns, as evidenced by several surviving letters.